inspec/inspec/docs-chef-io/content/inspec/resources/timezone.md

 ## Syntax

-A `timezone` resource fetches the timezone configurations of the system and compares the output with the test:
+A `timezone` resource block fetches the time zone configuration of a system and compares the output with the test:

     describe timezone do
       its('property') { should eq 'expected value' }